percona/cloud-tools/doc/get-started.rst

 Tools
 -----

-|PCT| provides several tools for analysing collected data:
+|PCT| provides the following tools for analysing collected data:

 * :ref:`qan` aggregates MySQL query digest data to find performance problems.
   You can see a range of metrics for each individual query